 (h) Identify scientific and other knowledge gaps or data uncertainties, and the degree to which these influence the assessment.

-3. The Environmental Impact Assessment Process must follow certain procedural steps to having the plan of work assessed and entail the following elements:
+3. The Environmental Impact Assessment must follow certain procedural steps and entail the following elements:

 (a) A scoping Stage and scoping report in accordance with Regulation 47ter to identify and risk assess the anticipated activities and potential impacts associated with the proposed mining operation which are relevant to the Environmental Impact Assessment.

-(b) An Environmental Impact Assessment, to describe the impacts on the Marine Environment [] and predict the nature and extent of the Environmental Effects of the mining operation including residual impacts, also considering other existing and foreseen mining operations. includes assessing:
+(b) An Environmental Impact Assessment, documented and reported by an Environmental Impact Statement to describe the impacts on the Marine Environment [] and predict the nature and extent of the Environmental Effects of the mining operation including residual impacts, also considering other existing and foreseen mining operations.
+[This description of the impacts mentioned includes assessing:

 (i) The intensity or severity of the impact at the specific site being affected;